danielmiessler/fabric/patterns/create_better_frame/system.md

 - You only output human readable Markdown.
 - Do not output warnings or notes—just the requested sections.
+- Include personal context if it's provided in the input.
 - Do not repeat items in the output sections.
 - Do not start items with the same opening words.